 Since ancient times, businessmen called Shroffs, Seths, Sahukars, Mahajans, Chettis etc. had been carrying on the business of banking.
 These indigenous bankers included very small money lenders to shroffs with huge businesses, who carried on the large and specialized business even greater than the business of banks.

-The origin of western type commercial Banking in India dates back to the 18th century.
-The story of banking starts from Bank of Hindustan established in 1770 and it was first bank at Calcutta under European management.
+The first bank of India is Bank of Hindustan established in 1770.
+This bank was established at Calcutta under European management.
 It was liquidated in 1830-32.

 What were the three Presidency Banks?
 When they were established?

 From 1612 onwards, British East India Company had set up various factories or trading posts in India with the permission of the local Mughal emperors.
 In this process, they had established three presidency towns viz.
 Madras in 1640, Bombay in 1687 and Bengal Presidency in 1690.
 East India Company’s headquarters moved from Surat to Bombay (Mumbai) in 1687.
 Three Presidency banks were set up under charters from the British East India Company- Bank of Calcutta, Bank of Bombay and the Bank of Madras.
 The dates of their establishment were as follows:

 - 2 June 1806: Bank of Calcutta was established in 1806; it was renamed in 1809 as Bank of Bengal

 - 15 April 1840: Bank of Bombay established

 - 1 July 1843: Bank of Madras established